-The first time I saw the Grand Canyon, it was from one of the overlooks.
-I was a bit disappointed because the canyon didn’t look anything like it does in movies.
-I might have felt that way because the ridge was so crowded and it was a cloudy day, but when I did the Grand Canyon airplane tour, it was completely different.
-We loved the Grand Canyon airplane tour because we got to see just how massive the Grand Canyon is, plus the aerial views were absolutely spectacular.
+I first saw the Grand Canyon from one of the overlooks, and I was a bit disappointed because the ridge was full of people, and it was a cloudy day, so the views weren’t great.
+However, when I did the Grand Canyon airplane tour, it was completely different, and I got to see just how massive the canyon is.

 Top 10 Grand Canyon helicopter tours

-- Golden Eagle Air Tour – Best Grand Canyon helicopter tour from Las Vegas
+- Golden Eagle Helicopter Tour – Best Grand Canyon helicopter tour from Las Vegas

 - Grand Celebration Tour – Grand Canyon helicopter landing tour from Las Vegas